stonecircle82/tufin-mcp/README.md

 runClient();
 ```
 **Note:** This client is basic.
 It needs further development for comprehensive error handling, potential model parsing (if not relying on `any`), and more robust type safety.

+## Direct Tufin API Client (Alternative)

+For scenarios where you need to bypass the MCP Server and connect directly to the Tufin APIs using basic authentication, a separate, simpler JS/TS client library is available in `client_libs/javascript_direct/`.
+See the README within that directory for details.

 ## Integrating with AI Tools